-Yoga, the practice of postures and mediation, is catching on -- and not just with adults.
+Yoga, the practice of postures and mediation, is catching on — and not just with adults.
 People of all ages are taking to the mat to redirect their energies and find balance in their lives.
-Yes, that includes kids.
-From infants to teens, yoga programs directed at the youngest generation are popping up all over.
+Yes,

 Yoga benefits for kids

 Yoga can provide much-needed centering techniques for kids with busy lives, experts say.”The benefits are many and basically it’s not only settling the foundation for a life of health and

 well being but it gives them the tools to deal with stressful life (events),” says Laurie Jordan, who manages children’s programs for The Kaia Yoga Complete Wellness Centers.
 Jordan says that kids